 Sovereign grace combines two of God’s attributes, His sovereignty and His graciousness.
 Both of these characteristics of God are so vast that many volumes have been written about each.
-Briefly though, sovereign grace is the melding of the two into a thrilling truth that gives us a glimpse into the mind and heart of our great God.
-The sovereignty of God means that He has total control of all things past, present and future.
-Nothing happens that is out of His knowledge and control.
-All things are either caused by Him or allowed by Him for His own purposes and through His perfect will and timing (Romans 11:36; 1 Corinthians 8:6).
-He is the only absolute and omnipotent ruler of the universe and is sovereign in creation, providence and redemption.
+Briefly though, the doctrine of sovereign grace is the melding of the two into a thrilling truth that gives us a glimpse into the mind and heart of our great God.
+The sovereignty of God is His total control of all things past, present, and future.
+Nothing happens beyond His knowledge and control.
+All things are either caused by Him or allowed by Him for His own purposes and in accordance with His perfect will and timing (Romans 11:36; 1 Corinthians 8:6).
+He is the only absolute and omnipotent ruler of the universe and is sovereign in creation, providence, and redemption.

 God in His sovereign grace has chosen to save those on whom He has set His love (Romans 9:8–13).
 They are picked out of the stream of helpless men and women cascading into hell.
-That is a humbling truth and should result in immense gratitude on our part.
+This is a humbling truth and should result in immense gratitude on our part.
 Why did God bestow His sovereign grace on believers?
 Not because we deserve salvation but to demonstrate “the riches of His glory” (Romans 9:14–23).
-Therefore, our only proper response is "blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ” (Ephesians 1:3).
+Our only proper response is to proclaim, “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ” (Ephesians 1:3).